astronomer/airflow-guides/guides/debugging-dags.md

 Typically, Airflow connections are needed for Airflow to talk to any external system.
 Most hooks and operators expect a defined connection parameter.
 Because of this, improperly defined connections are one of the most common issues Airflow users have to debug when first working with their DAGs.

-While the specific error associated with a poorly defined connection can vary widely, you will typically see a message with "connection" in the task logs.
+While the specific error associated with a poorly defined connection can vary widely, you will typically see a message with "connection" in your task logs.
 If you haven't defined a connection, you'll see a message like `'connection_abc' is not defined`.

 Below are some general tips and tricks for getting them connections work: